The Breadth of Carnival Artistry in Nine Photographs

 The exhibition Making Mardi Gras, on view now, celebrates the craftspeople and artists who help create this magical time of year.
 Photographers, too, play an important part in documenting the otherwise ephemeral beauty of a float, a dance routine, or a Black Masking Indian’s suit.
 Here are a few photographs from the exhibition that explore the many traditions of Mardi Gras and the creative vibrancy and artful techniques that make it “The Greatest Free Show on Earth.”

 This photograph, compiled in a scrapbook, is one of the earliest images of Black Masking Indians (a.k.a.
-Mardi Gras Indians) at THNOC and was taken at the intersection of Canal Street and Claiborne Avenue on Mardi Gras Day 1915.
-The image is out of focus, but visible suit details—including the headdresses, shirts, pants, and breechcloths—offer a contrast to the colorful suits worn by Black Masking Indians today.
+Mardi Gras Indians) in HNOC’s holdings.
+It was taken at the intersection of Canal Street and Claiborne Avenue on Mardi Gras Day 1915, and the particular Indian “tribe” is unknown.
+The image is out of focus, but visible suit details—including the headdresses, shirts, pants, and breechcloths—show similarities to the suits worn by Black Masking Indians today.

-This straightforward portrait of Ernest Doty Ivy, a Rex lieutenant, was taken circa 1921.
+This portrait of Ernest Doty Ivy, a Rex lieutenant, was taken circa 1921.
 It shows him wearing a Mardi Gras costume that includes a Rex ducal decoration, black riding boots, long black gloves, cape, wig, hat, and mask.
-This colorful image was made using the autochrome process, the first color photographic process made with dyed potato starches.
-Due to its light sensitivity, a reproduction has been made for Making Mardi Gras.
+The image was made using the autochrome process, the first color photographic process made with dyed potato starches.

 These two women celebrated Mardi Gras Day 1934 as many still do now: by coordinating matching costumes and heading down to Canal Street, where thousands of people gather to watch parades.
 Made with a shiny black fabric, their ensembles feature pants, peplum tops, ruffled collars, and—of course—masks to disguise their identities.